etheleon/gojek_takehome/README.md

 The µservice has been setup on Google Cloud Platform, accessing the service either will require one to port forward traffic to the K8S cluster or directly query the public endpoint

+### Setting up the service

+Follow the [installation guide](./docs/00-introduction.md).
+We will be using terraform to set up a mananged K8S cluster on GCP, and install the µserice application using helm. continuous deployment is managed by cloudbuild.

 ### Connecting to service

 #### [Option 1] Port Forwarding